Volkswagen Tiguan insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Volkswagen Tiguan is $152 a month — or $1,824 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 A 2017 Volkswagen Tiguan starts at a base price of $24,995.
 With the average insurance rate at $1,824 per year, the annual insurance cost–to–base car price ratio is 7.3%.